chevere/docs/components/Parameter.md

     );
 ```

-Variadic parameters can be passed to add multiple either required or optional parameter types.
+Parameters can be added either as required or optional.

 ## Arguments

-[ArgumentsInterface](../reference/Chevere/Interfaces/Parameter/ArgumentsInterface.md) describe the component in charge of checking if given arguments match the declared Parameters.
+[ArgumentsInterface](../reference/Chevere/Interfaces/Parameter/ArgumentsInterface.md) describe the component in charge of providing arguments matching the declared Parameters.

 ```php
 use Chevere\Components\Parameter\Arguments;